 On Sunday, February 5th, we will read 5th Chapter of the Gospel of Matthew, where Christ tells his followers: “You are the light of the world.
 A city built on a hill cannot be hid.
 No one after lighting a lamp puts it under the bushel basket, but on the lampstand, and it gives light to all in the house.
 In the same way, let your light shine before others, so that they may see your good works and give glory to your Father in heaven.”
 Matthew 5:14-16.
 What does it mean to live as Salt and Light in this world?

 Christ’s First Miracle at The Wedding at Cana

-On Sunday, January 31st, we will hear the story of Jesus’ first miracle, where he turned water into wine at the Wedding at Cana.
-On this day, we will celebrate the transformation that Jesus brings into our own lives.
-All will receive a special blessing this week for our relationship as couples, friends and families, as we remember the joyful wedding feast where Christ was made known and we look with hope to the day when we will all celebrate at the wedding feast of the Lamb.
+On Sunday, February 12th, we will hear the story of Jesus’ first miracle, where he turned water into wine at the Wedding at Cana.
+On this day, we will celebrate the transformation that Jesus brings into our own lives and within our own relationships, and as we remember the joyful wedding feast where Christ was made known, we look with hope to the day when we will all celebrate at the wedding feast of the Lamb.

 Sunday, February 19th, is the final Sunday of Epiphany, when we hear the story of Jesus going up onto a mountaintop with his friends, where he meets with Moses and Elijah and is transfigured before them, his face shining like the sun.